 - Eston Hemings's descendants, who have lived as whites, have passed down a family history of being related to Thomas Jefferson.
 In the 1940s, family members changed this history to state that an uncle of Jefferson's, rather than Jefferson himself, was their ancestor.

-According to Madison Hemings, Sally's mother Elizabeth Hemings (1735-1807) was the daughter of an African woman and an English sea captain.
+According to Madison Hemings, his grandmother Elizabeth Hemings (1735-1807) was the daughter of an African woman and an English sea captain.
 By Madison Hemings's and other accounts, Sally Hemings and some of her siblings were the children of John Wayles, Thomas Jefferson's father-in-law, making her the half-sister of Jefferson's wife, Martha Wayles Jefferson (1748-1782).
 Elizabeth Hemings and her children lived at John Wayles' plantation during his lifetime.

 Questions remain about the nature of the relationship that existed between Thomas Jefferson and Sally Hemings; whether she had a child at Monticello shortly after they returned from France in 1789; and whether there is anything to connect Jefferson, Hemings, and Thomas Woodson.